 3. Eat with Locals at a River Mill:

-Dining at a mill is an unusual experience with the sound of the river, lush green garden and warm winter food.
-Il Mulino della Ricavata was just what I wanted after a long day in the countryside.
-The kind owners Anna and Gianfranco reopened the mill after restoring it in 1998 and soon added a B&B here.
-Anna is a Masterchef and brings the simplest heartwarming local produce to the table.
-Both she and her husband Gianfranco work hard to give their guests the best of everything.
+Dining at a mill is an unusual experience…Imagine the sound of the river, lush green garden and warm winter food.
+Il Mulino della Ricavata owned by Anna and Gianfranco is a mill restored in 1998.
+The two soon added a B&B here and now Anna is the Masterchef who brings heartwarming local produce to the table while Gianfranco takes care of the surrounding to give their guests the best of everything.